ozum/meow-helper/README.md

-# Highlights
+# Features

 - Generates help text without effort.
+See images below.
 - Provides common flags. (`--help` and `--version`)
 - `meow` throws unknown flags with the `allowUnknownFlags` option. `meow-helper` shows help text instead of throwing.
 You can change this behavior with the `notThrow` option.
 - Formats, colorizes, and aligns arguments, options, default values, and their descriptions.
+- Marks required fields with an `*`.
 - Supports maximum line length and automatic word wrap.
 - Splits options into two lines if space for description is too small.
 You can change this behavior with the `multilineThreshold` option.)
 - Switches single line to multi-line if option descriptions have a small space.
 You can change this behavior with the `multilineThreshold` option.